-The odds of being approved for a personal loan are directly tied to your credit score.
+The odds of being approved for a cash loan are directly tied to your credit score.
 The best way to do this in the medium to long term is to pay down your existing debts.

 If a lender sees a large credit card balance and other outstanding debts, they are less likely to offer you more money, since you already have debts you’ll have to pay back.
 Reducing how much you owe will reduce your liabilities, and will also improve your income to debt ratio.
 Both of these things are massive components of your credit score.

 Hit the minimum payments on all your debts, but pay as much as you can on the highest interest debt: in most cases, this will be your credit cards.
 This is called the snowball method.
 After you’ve paid off your credit cards, switch to other debts, like loans and car payments, to further reduce how much you owe in total.